winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### Their Congregations

 20\.
-“Tathāgata Vipaśyin taught Dharma to three congregations.
+“Tathāgata Vipaśyin taught the Dharma to three congregations.
 The first congregation had 168,000 disciples.
 The second congregation had 100,000 disciples.
 The third congregation had 80,000 disciples.
-Tathāgata Śikhin taught Dharma to three congregations.
+Tathāgata Śikhin taught the Dharma to three congregations.
 The first congregation had 100,000 disciples.
 The second congregation had 80,000 disciples.
 The third congregation had 70,000 disciples.
-Tathāgata Viśvabhū taught Dharma to two congregations.
+Tathāgata Viśvabhū taught the Dharma to two congregations.
 The first congregation had 70,000 disciples, and the next congregation had 60,000 disciples.
-Tathāgata Krakucchanda taught Dharma to one congregation of 40,000 disciples.
-Tathāgata Kanakamuni taught Dharma to one congregation of 30,000 disciples.
-Tathāgata Kāśyapa taught Dharma to one congregation of 20,000 disciples.
-Now, I teach Dharma to one congregation of 1,250 disciples.”[\[13\]](#n13){:#ref13}
+Tathāgata Krakucchanda taught the Dharma to one congregation of 40,000 disciples.
+Tathāgata Kanakamuni taught the Dharma to one congregation of 30,000 disciples.
+Tathāgata Kāśyapa taught the Dharma to one congregation of 20,000 disciples.
+Now, I teach the Dharma to one congregation of 1,250 disciples.”[\[13\]](#n13){:#ref13}
 {:#p20}

 21\.
 The Buddha then spoke in verse: